 If you are totally new to the world of turtles and their diets, I would highly suggest that you read my guide What Do Turtles Eat?
 This article will get you up to speed on what should comprise a good, natural and wholesome turtle diet.

-What Makes a Good Turtle Food
+What Is A Good Turtle Food?

 Hopefully, you already know at this point that turtle pellets should not be the only food that you give your pet turtle.

-Generally turtle pellets should comprise at least a third or more of your turtle’s diet.
-This should also be supplemented with things such as leafy-green vegetables.
+Generally, turtle pellets should comprise at least a third or more of your turtle’s diet.
+This should also be supplemented with things such as leafy green vegetables.
 Occasional treats such as bloodworms, frozen dried shrimp and fish are also OK.

 That being said, let’s go over why turtle pellets even exist in the first place, and what their purpose is.